skymethod/livewire-web/content/posts/buzzsprout-stats-visualized.md

 *Note the large reclassification in November 2020 of share moving from Apple Podcasts to (uncategorized) and reversal starting March 2023.
 [Buzzsprout started excluding AppleCoreMedia](https://podnews.net/article/spotify-apple-podcasts-market-leader) in November 2020, which means they were underreporting the true Apple Podcasts number during that period.
 Apple [fixed their app in March 2023](/apple-podcasts-vs-applecoremedia), making this discrepancy largely obsolete as listeners updated their devices over time.*

+*The Spotify number here doesn't include any episodes that support Spotify video, as [these stats aren't reported back to Buzzsprout](https://www.buzzsprout.com/help/209-video-on-spotify).*

 ---

 {{< graph countries "Countries" "limit:19">}}